WAKR: The "WAKR Talent School"

 Art Fazzin was hired as Top O' the Morning host in January 1949, having worked previously at radio stations in North Carolina.
 In addition to mornings, Fazzin provided color commentary for Akron Zips football games, announced Soap Box Derby finals for the station, and hosted various other daytime programs.
 Fazzin left the station on January 11, 1952, to pursue freelance work in New York City, leading Beacon Journal writer Art Cullison to predict, "don't be surprised if you see his face on some network video programs."
 Using his middle name for the stage name Art Fleming, Fazzin became best known as the first host of the television game show Jeopardy!

 Perhaps WAKR's most famous personality in this era was Alan Freed, who joined WAKR in June 1945 at the age of 23 after previous work in Youngstown and New Castle, Pennsylvania.
 Known on-air as "The Old Knuclehead", Freed quickly became a local favorite at the station, hosting a nightly popular music program, Request Review, and an afternoon program, Jukebox Serenade.
 Freed also hosted a daytime program aimed at the bobby soxer audience early on at WAKR; when that was dropped from the lineup, the station added an evening show hosted by Freed titled Wax Works.
-The station also launched an phone participation contest program hosted by Freed in 1948, entitled Hello, Cinderella.
+The station also launched a phone participation contest program hosted by Freed in 1948, entitled Hello, Cinderella.
 After an ABC Radio program hosted by Paul Whiteman was cancelled, WAKR declined to pick up a replacement program offered by ABC and Freed's daytime show was reinstated, giving him over five hours of airtime every day.
 Even with his popularity, Freed was reportedly fired temporarily in 1948 for violating studio rules, later accounts suggested it was due to his failure to show up for several days in a row.